amsanchez93/amsanchez93.github.io/projects/project-4.md

 This application allows users to find out information on the different vending machines located across the University of Hawaii campus, including inventory lists, and nutritional information on the products carried.

-With this project, I gained 'hands-on' experience with full-stack web application design, including [MongoDB](https://www.mongodb.com/) to implement the database, CSS, and Jacascript for client and server-side programming.
+With this project, I gained 'hands-on' experience with full-stack web application design, including [MongoDB](https://www.mongodb.com/) to implement the database, CSS, and Javascript for client and server-side programming.

 [Organization GitHub Page](https://manoa-snackbox.github.io/)